Can the Aeotec Z-Wave repeater solve the issue of Smart Home devices failing to do what you tell them to?

 The Aeotec Range Extender 6 works.
 It solved the issue I had with a weak switch.
 It’s fast, really fast at responding and I wish I could force all my devices to route through it for that reason.
 I might get another one to do just that.

-For less than $30 USD it’s definitely worth getting this Z-Wave range extender to boost your signal through your house.
+For less than a dinner out, it’s definitely worth getting this Z-Wave range extender to boost your signal through your house.
 I’ve had no failed nodes and no failed commands since I added it to the end of my house.

 I thought I could add more switches and devices and it would fix my issues but being limited to 4 hops, this is the only thing that has.